Man charged in 2018 death of 19-year-old Halifax woman as result of drug overdose

 READ MORE: Online fundraiser started for families of 3 Strathmore teens who overdosed on opioids

-After an investigation, and in consultation with Public Prosecution Services, police said it was determined that there were grounds to lay charges of manslaughter and criminal negligence causing death in relation to Cameron’s death.
+Police say after their investigation and consultation with Public Prosecution Services, it was determined there were grounds to lay charges.

 READ MORE: Fentanyl overdose victim’s mom wants Regina police to carry more naloxone kits